bson/enetcore/README.md

 ### Board support

 Sky Blue, to be open sourced with this software.
+Eventually.
+I need to fix a few layout issues first.